Florida Citrus Hall of Fame Fellowship Program

 2014-2015 Selys Rivera

-Blake Hale is the 2022-2023 Florida Citrus Hall of Fame Student Fellow.
-He is a junior studying Biology.
-Also a new recruit, he is learning about the Citrus industry by creating metadata for The Florida Citrus Reporter project.
+Blake Hale is the 2023-2024 Florida Citrus Hall of Fame Student Fellow.
+Blake is a senior studying Biology.
+He is finishing creating metadata for The Florida Citrus Reporter project, locating and digitizing Queen Photographs, and working on Blog posts.